Contributed By Addleshaw Goddard

 Under Brussels (recast), taking the necessary steps to be in a position to start domestic enforcement action should in theory be relatively inexpensive and swift.
 This is, however, subject always to any challenge by the judgment debtor that can change the position.
 If there is no challenge, it should be possible to start English enforcement proceedings almost immediately.

-If registration is required, it may take a few weeks before enforcement procedures may be started.
+If registration is required (all other EU/EFTA judgments, Hague and the statutory regimes), it may take a few weeks for the registration process to complete before enforcement procedures may be started.

 Under any of the routes outlined above, challenges by a defendant, even if ultimately unsuccessful, will delay the process significantly, and increase the cost.

 Routes to challenge enforcement depend on which regime applies to the particular judgment.